moodrain/secondhand-trade/README.md

 **Spring Boot** is much better than **Spring MVC** !!, but there are few way to learn Spring Boot comprehensively in China.

+the SMS service in user register and reset password is **not available** but you can function it easily with http request.

 set your database config in application.yml and type ```mvn spring-boot:run``` in terminal start the api

 ## the HTML
 I am **guity** about the html, css and js file. they are far from standard.Don't code front-end like me...

 -------
 # 二手交易平台